-- Allows organisations who can't afford their own website a web presence.
+Allows organisations who can't afford their own website or web presence

-- Provides a communication tool to help strengthen your community business and tourism get a boost and most sites become the online version of the community noticeboard.
+Provides a communication tool to help strengthen your community business and tourism and most sites become the online version of the community noticeboard

-- Provides a "community of communities" that can share experiences and the ability to communicate with each other.
+Provides a "community of communities" that can learn from and communicate with each other.

 Any community group which is a not-for-profit legal entity or a special committee of local council and broadly representative of the local community.
 See Policy 2a.

 The community group must meet the eligibility criteria for each domain name.
 However, the fee applies for each domain name licence registered.
 See Policy 2c.